isomerpages/imsilver/_learn-digital-skills/2H-online-shopping.md

 Often hear of good deals online from your friends?
 Check out the following guides on some of the popular online retailers and kick start your online shopping journey today! <br>

-* Amazon
+* Amazon / Prime Now
-* Cold Storage
+* Cold Storage (coming soon)
-* Deliveroo
+* Deliveroo (coming soon)
-* Foodpanda
+* Foodpanda (coming soon)
-* Giant
+* Giant (coming soon)
-* Grab
+* GrabFood
 * Guardian
-* NTUC Fairprice
+* NTUC FairPrice
 * Qoo10
 * Shopee

-For ongoing deals and promotions, head over to the respective e-merchants' websites for more information.
+For ongoing deals and promotions, head over to the respective merchants' websites for more information.